My favourite pancake recipes (that even the kids can make)

 Pancakes are one of my favourite treats for a languid long weekend brunch!
 There’s endless variations, from thick and fluffy to thin and crepe-like, and that’s before you even start thinking about toppings.
 Who else thinks ice cream is a perfectly acceptable (occasional) breakfast food when it’s served on top of a pancake?

-I’ve got three of my favourite recipes for you to try this Easter weekend, all of which are easy enough for the kids to help with (or get them to cook the whole thing themselves – you deserve a sleep in!).
+I’ve got three of my favourite recipes for you to try, all of which are easy enough for the kids to help with (or get them to cook the whole thing themselves – you deserve a sleep in!).
 Unfortunately for me, Bodhi isn’t quuuiiite old enough to handle pancake-making alone, so I’ll be making mine and his!

 Pancakes can be a little tricky to get right, so here’s a few tips to ensure yours come out perfect every time: